For consumers For business

 Labour conditions

-Plus, we found no evidence Urban Outfitters ensures payment of a living wage in its supply chain, or that the brand has any policies or safeguards to protect suppliers and workers in its supply chain from the impacts of COVID-19.
-It also received a score of only 11-20% in the 2021 Fashion Transparency Index.
+Plus, we found no evidence Urban Outfitters ensures payment of a living wage in its supply chain, or that the brand supports diversity and inclusion in its supply chain.
+It also received a score of only 11-20% in the 2023 Fashion Transparency Index.

-No stranger to controversy, in 2015 Urban Outfitters was caught up in a labour rights scandal where employees were asked to work for free over the weekend in the guise of a training day.
-Unsurprisingly, Urban Outfitters is also “Not Good Enough” for people.
+No stranger to controversy, Urban Outfitters was caught up in a labour rights scandal in 2015 where employees were asked to work for free over the weekend in the guise of a training day.

 Animal welfare

-Also scoring “Not Good Enough” for animals, there is no evidence Urban Outfitters has an animal welfare policy.
-While it does not use fur, down, angora, or exotic animal skin, it does use leather and wool from unspecified sources.
-There is no evidence it traces any animal products even to the first stage of production.
-This is problematic because the welfare of both the animals and the workers cannot be guaranteed.
+There is also no evidence it traces any animal products even to the first stage of production.
+This is problematic because the welfare of both the animals and the workers involved in the process cannot be guaranteed.

 Urban Outfitters is doing very little to help the environment, its workers, or our animal friends.
-There is no evidence that its “policies” regarding labour and transparency in the supply chain are actually undertaken.
+There is no evidence that its policies regarding labour and transparency in the supply chain are actually effective.

-Despite the fact that its collections are often designed to appeal to open-minded and progressive young people, Urban Outfitters has a long way to go before it can be considered a more sustainable and ethical brand.
+Despite its collections being designed to appeal to open-minded and progressive young people, Urban Outfitters has a long way to go before it can be considered a more sustainable and ethical brand.
 As a major retailer worth billions of dollars, it could do so much more to differentiate itself for the better.

 Note that Good On You ratings consider hundreds of issues, and it is not possible to list every relevant issue in a summary of the brand’s performance.
 For more information, see our How We Rate page and our FAQs.